 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-The best sleep trackers do not only monitor sleep; they also track a range of other metrics, including heart rate, breathing rate, and even nightly blood oxygen saturation.
+The best sleep trackers are those that not only monitor sleep but also track a range of other metrics, including heart rate, breathing rate, and even nightly blood oxygen saturation.

 Using a sleep tracker may help a person understand their sleeping behavior and detect trends in waking.
 They can also share these data with a doctor.